 Outside areas and boundaries Visually inspected.
-There are good sized garden grounds surrounding the property mainly laid to grass with paved areas.
-There is a stone chipped driveway leading to the garage.
-Boundaries are formed in walls and fences.
+There are adequate sized garden grounds arranged to the front and rear of the property.
+The grounds to the front are open plan in design and laid to tarmac providing off road parking.
+Grounds to the rear are laid to pebbles and paving incorporating raised beds and enclosed by walls and fences.
 Ceilings Visually inspected from floor level.
-Ceilings are plasterboard or timber design with decorative finishes.
+Comings Ceilings are plasterboard lined with decorative finishes.
+Cennigs are plasterboard infed with decorative finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of a timber stud construction, lined in plasterboard, plastered on hard construction or timber lined with decorative finishes.
+Internal walls appear to be mainly of solid blockwork construction, plastered on hard or plasterboard lined with decorative finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of mixed solid and suspended timber construction, assumed to be overlaid on timber joists.
-Floors were all covered.
+Flooring is of mixed solid concrete and suspended timber construction, assumed to be overlaid on timber joists.
+Floors are all covered.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are of a traditional timber design with some PVC internal sills.
+Internal joinery finishes are of a traditional design.
 Kitchen fittings comprise floor and wall mounted units incorporating a stainless steel sink unit.
 There is a timber tread and riser staircase linking ground and first floor levels.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas feature fire within the living room.
-Thore to a gas realars in a within the living 100m.